 But do we still perform keyword research and track how websites are performing in the SERPs on a keyword-by-keyword basis?
 Yep!
 Best practices, though, have changed significantly.

 The evolution of keywords in SEO: Myths and facts

 From keyword stuffing in written content to hiding keywords in a site’s background, a lot of practices that SEOs used to employ are now outdated.

-Let’s take a look at some truths and some fiction about keywords, and how to target them has evolved.
+Let’s take a look at some truths and some fiction about the evolution of keywords, and how targeting them has changed too.

-Myth: Your keyword or phrase must be used X number of times within your content for optimization purposes.
-(Keyword stuffing)
+Myth: Your keyword or phrase must be used X number of times (keyword stuffing)

 Fact: While using a certain keyword a bunch of times used to work, it doesn’t anymore.
 Plus, it makes your writing sound spammy.

 Google even gives the official word that keyword stuffing can, in fact, hurt your rankings.

 “Keyword stuffing” refers to the practice of loading a webpage with keywords or numbers in an attempt to manipulate a site’s ranking in Google search results.
 Often these keywords appear in a list or group, or out of context (not as natural prose).
 Filling pages with keywords or numbers results in a negative user experience, and can harm your site’s ranking.”